crebello711/Citi-Bike-Analytics/README.md

 ## Phenomenon Visualization
 * How many trips have been recorded in total during the chosen period by duration?

-  `The tree chart shows the trip duration records in minutes per each ride_id.`
+  `The multiple charts below shows the trip duration records in minutes per each ride_id.`
   ![image](https://user-images.githubusercontent.com/107435952/200425380-23f2559f-feaa-4702-9153-7bafc6476f5b.png)